danielnjoo/hackamherst_workshops/flask/README.md

 - install `pip` [here](https://pip.pypa.io/en/stable/installing/)
 - use pip to install `pymongo` and `flask`: `pip install pymongo flask`
 - create a heroku account and download the heroku CLI tools [here](https://devcenter.heroku.com/articles/heroku-cli#download-and-install)
-- create a new heroku app, and add attach a mLab mongoDB instance to it
+- create a new heroku app, and attach a mLab mongoDB instance to it
-- go to your mLab sandbox and create a user, and enter the username/pw into `routes.py` on line 10
+  - optional if you want to use your own DB, otherwise you can use mine: go to your mLab sandbox and create a user, and enter the username/pw into `routes.py` on line 10
-- save `routes.py`, and commit it `git commit -am "added user/pw"`
+  - save `routes.py`, and stage all files `git add .`, then commit it `git commit -am "added user/pw"`
+- stage all the files `git add .`, then commit it `git commit -am "first"`
 - login to heroku from terminal `heroku login`
 - create a heroku app with the python buildpack `heroku create --buildpack heroku/python`
-- add your heroku remote to git: `git remote add heroku https://git.heroku.com/____your_app_____`
+- add your heroku remote (the second link that ends with .git) to git: `git remote add heroku https://git.heroku.com/____your_app_____.git`
-- push your changes to your heroku remote: `git push heroku --set-upstream`
+- push your changes to your heroku remote: `git push --set-upstream heroku master`

 ### Step 0: Setting up your environment